userphilw/userphilw/README.md

 # Hello

 Hi, I'm Phil!
-I'm a Cloud Architect who is enthusiastic about making open-source more readily available, engaging with new tech, and establishing a sense of community
+I'm a Tech Junkie who is enthusiastic about making open-source more readily available, engaging with new tech, and establishing a sense of community

 ## More About Me